isurunuwanthilaka/isurunuwanthilaka/README.md

 ### Hello World 👋

-I am a Software Engineer II , I build Software - all day, every day!.
+I am a Software Engineer, I build Software - all day, every day!.

 I talk about technologies,software architectures,practices and some more interesting topics at [here](https://isurunuwanthilaka.github.io).